Craig Thompson: Style and influences

 Thompson has acknowledged the influence of graphic artists Taro Yashima, Daniel Clowes, Chris Ware, and Joe Sacco.
 Thompson has said that, in his composition process, pages are initially composed "in a very illegible form, a shorthand where words and pictures blur into alien scribbles ...
 I'm working with words and pictures right from the beginning, but the picture might not look any different from a letter, because they're just a bunch of scribbles on a page."
 Then he rewrites those sketches into "a detailed thumbnail with clear handwriting, and that way I can go back and edit."
 Even on his long works, Thompson drafts the entire book in ballpoint pen before beginning the final brush-inked version.

 Personal life

-Thompson has explained that he is no longer a Christian, a status that evolved gradually beginning with his high school years, during which he became disenchanted with the church and its dogma, though he still agrees with Jesus' teachings.
+Thompson has explained that he is no longer a Christian, a status that evolved gradually beginning with his high school years, during which he became disenchanted with the church and its dogma.
+However, he still agrees with Jesus' teachings.